 Get It Out

-If it is still lodged in the tyre use some heavy duty wire cutters to remove the object that originally caused the puncture.
+If it is still lodged in the tyre use some heavy duty wire cutters and strong side to side movements to remove the object that originally caused the puncture.

 Try using some heavy duty cable cutters.
 They’re great for gripping and tugging.